 Birth Injury Compensation Guide – This case study looks at birth injury claims.
 It may be of interest if you’re looking to make a claim.

 Thank you for reading our guide on retained placenta medical negligence compensation claims.
-We hope you’ve found it useful.
+We hope you’ve found this placenta negligence claims guide useful.
+But please get in touch if you have any questions about claims for a placenta left in after birth.